Create a Website Account - Manage notification subscriptions, save form progress and more.

 Yes.
 Every year from May 15 – September 15, lawn watering is not allowed during the hours of 10:00 AM and 5:00 PM.
 For new lawns, a permit can be obtained (for a fee) to water during those hours.
 Call 970.565.7320 for more information.
 Check out the “Water Conservation” page.

-Yes, on Park Street, and at the City Service Center in the Industrial Park.
+Yes, at the City Service Center in the Industrial Park.
 Check out the “Water Dock” page for a link to the map.

 When water leaves the tap, it isn't under pressure any longer and the air comes out.
 However, a yellow or rusty color is probably due to sediment from the water system.
 Try running your water for a few minutes; this usually takes care of the problem.